Nepal Tea House Basic Features

 Tea House Accommodation Nepal

-The tea house accommodations in Nepal are ordinary with simple rooms and basic amenities required for a stay.
+Nepal tea house accommodations are ordinary with simple rooms and basic amenities required for a stay.
 Tea house beds usually come with mattresses, blankets and pillows.
-The quality and comfort of accommodation can vary, with some tea houses offering private rooms while most have shared rooms.
+Quality and comfort of accommodation can vary, with some tea houses offering private rooms while most have shared rooms.
 There are no heating facilities in most teahouse bedrooms and it can be quite chilly at night.
 So, it is also important to bring a sleeping bag for spending the nights cozily.

 Besides sleeping spaces, other facilities like toilets, bathrooms and dining hall are all communal.
 Despite the simplicity of tea house, the staff will not leave a space to make your stay pleasurable.
 Most tea houses provide outdoor seating areas to relax, taking in the surrounding view.